Shoreline Short Short Film Festival proudly accepts entries on FilmFreeway, the world's #1 way to enter film festivals and creative contests.

 The Shoreline Short Short Film Festival aims to support emerging and developing filmmakers in Washington State and encourage appreciation for the art of filmmaking in our community.

-Accepted films will be screened at the Shoreline Community College Theater on
+Approximately 12 films will be selected to participate in the Festival.
+Those films will be screened at the Shoreline Community College Theater on April 22, 2023.

-The best of the best will take home cash prizes and a Sasquatch Award!
+The best of the best will take home cash prizes and a campy Sasquatch Award!

 Each film ranges between 3 - 13 minutes.